fandresena-sowell/household-budget/memory-bank/progress.md

 1. **Household Approach**: Implemented a system where users can either join an existing household as a member or become the owner of a newly created household during registration.
 2. **Simplified User Onboarding**: During registration, users can choose to either join an existing household or create their own, providing flexibility while maintaining simplicity in the MVP.
 3. **Created `fn_ensure_user_in_household` function**: This new database function handles the logic of ensuring a user is part of a household by either joining an existing one or creating a new one if they choose to do so.
+4. **YNAB-Style Budgeting**: Added support for envelope-based budgeting following the YNAB philosophy, where users allocate available money to category envelopes and spend from these envelopes when making transactions.

 ## Test Data